 To open a sliding window simply release the central catch and slide the window open the desired amount.

 Window Blinds

-The habitation widows are fitted with night blinds that pull upwards from the bottom of the window and a flyscreen blind that pulls downwards from the top of the window.
+The habitation windows are fitted with spring loaded night blinds and fly screens that pull down from the top of the window and lock in position.